 2.1 The Issue

-Home to thirty-one million people, Venezuela plays an important role in South America and the global economy.
+Home to more than twenty-eight million people, Venezuela has played an important role in South America and the global economy.
 This role is driven largely by its energy wealth, which is powered by the world’s largest known oil reserves.
-This oil is important to a number of economies, including those of the United States, China, India, and many Caribbean countries.
-Despite this central role, Venezuela presents a significant challenge to international peace and security.
-In recent years, political and economic conditions in the country have grown increasingly unstable, posing a threat to the economies and security of its neighbors and trading partners and fueling a growing humanitarian crisis.
+However, Venezuela also presents a significant challenge to international peace and security.
+In recent years, political and economic conditions in the country have grown increasingly unstable, threatening the economies and security of its neighbors and trading partners and fueling a growing humanitarian crisis.

-The government lost political support after Nicolas Maduro, Chavez’s longtime deputy, took over as president in 2013.
+The government lost political support after Nicolás Maduro, Chávez’s longtime deputy, took over as president in 2013.
 Maduro’s administration repeatedly responded to challenges by cracking down on dissent.
 It arrested opposition leaders and accused Western countries of meddling in its domestic affairs.
 In 2014, the plummeting price of oil drove Venezuela’s economy into further crisis, as oil is the country’s only major export.
 Meanwhile, crime escalated in many forms that continue today.
-In urban areas, including the capital, Caracas, kidnappings, murder, and robbery plague both affluent and poor neighborhoods.
-Terrorist organizations such as the Colombian National Liberation Army (ELN) use the rural Venezuela-Colombia border as a safe haven and drug-trafficking corridor.
+In urban areas including the capital, Caracas, kidnappings, murder, and robbery plague both affluent and poor neighborhoods.
+Terrorist organizations such as the Colombian National Liberation Army (ELN) use the rural Venezuela-Colombia border as a haven and drug trafficking corridor.